-Today, many homes have gone in the opposite direction, switching electric services to natural gas because, in some cases, gas is a cheaper and more efficient energy source than electricity.
+Unlike the mid-century design staples of Gold Medallion homes, many of today's homes have gone in the opposite direction.
+Switching electric services to natural gas is, in some cases, a cheaper and more efficient energy source than electricity.
 Also, it doesn't take much investigation to suspect some marketing spin at play.
 An all-electric home may not burn coal on-site, but because most electricity in the United States is produced by burning coal, a Gold Medallion house is essentially all-coal-powered.

 Signs of a Modern Home

-The standard mark of a Gold Medallion home was a rectangular brass badge affixed near to the doorbell.
+The standard mark of a Gold Medallion home was a rectangular brass badge affixed near to the doorbell, though the badge could be mounted in many places, typically near the entrance of the home.
+(Some were even embedded in the sidewalk outside.)
 The phrasing of the badge changed over the years.
-The tagline is probably better remembered: "Live Better Electrically," perhaps a play on DuPont's earlier and more famous and often mocked, "Better Living Through Chemistry."
+The tagline is probably better remembered: "Live Better Electrically," perhaps a play on the earlier, more famous, and often mocked "Better Living Through Chemistry" slogan of a large science and chemical company named DuPont.

 Some variations include: